 It’s always necessary to talk to the local area planning office before building anything.
 There are tons of rules that you’ll need to work around with your shabin, and it’s a good idea to know what is allowed so you don’t get asked to take your shabin down.

 In general, non-permanent structures (like a yurt or trailer home) don’t require planning permission.
-In our region, we’re allowed to build a 100 sq.ft. shed without planning permission or building inspections.
-That size requirement includes deck space, so that is why we designed our shabin with a patio rather than a deck.
+In our region, we’re allowed to build a 100 sq. ft. shed without planning permission or building inspections.
+That size requirement includes deck space, so that is why we designed our shabin without a deck.

 The Purpose of The Shabin